Ryu Hanaoka: Innovation and Knock Out flyweight champion

 On September 25, 2021, Hanaoka participated in the KNOCK OUT Black Flyweight Championship tournament, held to crown the inaugural flyweight champion.
 In the semi-final he defeated Kuryu by unanimous decision, with scores of 30–29, 30–29 and 29–28.
 In the final he defeated Takumi Hamada by unanimous decision to capture his first K-1 rules kickboxing title.

 Hanaoka faced Ryuto Oinuma at KNOCK OUT 2021 vol.6 on November 28, 2021.
 He won the fight by a first-round knockout, stopping Oinuma with a left hook to the body at the 2:24 minute mark of the opening round.

 On January 9, 2022, Hanaoka faced his most notable opponent yet when matched with reigning Battle of MuayThai and WPMF World champion Issei Ishii at a NO KICK NO LIFE event.
 He created the surprise and won by unanimous decision after five rounds.

-On March 13, 2022, Hanoka took part in the Japan Kickboxing Innovation Zaimax one night open finger gloves 4-man tournament.
-In the semi final he defeated HIROYUKI by unanimous decision after scoring a knockdown with a body shot in the second round.
+On March 13, 2022, Hanaoka took part in the Japan Kickboxing Innovation Zaimax one night open finger gloves 4-man tournament.
+In the semi-final he defeated HIROYUKI by unanimous decision after scoring a knockdown with a body shot in the second round.
 In the final he defeated Yu Hiramatsu by first-round knockout with a straight punch to the body to win the tournament and the 300,000 yen cash prize.

-Hanoka was scheduled to face Phetsongchai Songnintai on April 27, 2022, at the Chakuriki 15 event.
+Hanaoka was scheduled to face Phetsongchai Songnintai on April 27, 2022, at the Chakuriki 15 event.
 He won the fight by knockout, scoring three knockdowns in the first round.